B. 1961 Paris, France; based in Paris

-Darzacq has exhibited extensively in Europe and North America.
-He received a World Press Photo Award in 2007 and the Niépce Prize in 2012.
+Denis' work gained worldwide attention when he won a World Press Photo Award in 2007 for La Chute.
+He also received the Niépce Prize in 2012.
 His work is included in numerous public and private collections including Centre Pompidou, Musée Nicéphore Niépce, Maison Européenne de la Photographie, Bidwell Projects, Fonds National d’Art Contemporain, Nelson-Atkins Museum of Art, Caldic Collection, and Agnès B.